-The worst part of taking a shower is, of course, getting out — especially when your bathroom is chilly.
+The worst part of taking a bath is, of course, getting out — especially when your bathroom is chilly.
 But fear the cold no more, because the next self-pampering amenity making its way into every home is the electric towel warmer.
-With this decadent device, you can live the opulent life every single day for less than it costs to stay one night at a fine hotel.
+With this decadent device, you can live an opulent life every single day for less than it costs to stay one night at a fine hotel.

-But in order to have the best experience, you must consider the size, shape, and décor of your bathroom to determine which style of electric towel warmer will meet all of your needs.
+Howevr, in order to have the best experience, you must consider the size, shape, and décor of your bathroom to determine which style of electric towel warmer will meet all of your needs.
 You can get anything from a permanent wall-mounted rack-style towel warmer to a portable freestanding one.
 You can even choose a towel warmer cabinet if you prefer.

 Hardwired: There's no question a hardwired electric towel warmer has a sleeker design, because there's no cord that runs down the wall and plugs into an outlet.
 Once installed, it becomes a permanent part of your home.
 To install a hardwired unit, however, you will need to hire an electrician to do the work.
 Additionally, hardwired models tend to be a few dollars more than the plug-in models.